dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * A discussion of the major design considerations in developing an efficient data representation for collections of DNS messages (#design-considerations)
 * A description of why CBOR [@!RFC7049] was chosen for this format (#choice-of-cbor)
-* A conceptual overview of the C-DNS format (#cdns-format-overview)
+* A conceptual overview of the C-DNS format (#cdns-format-conceptual-overview)
 * The definition of the C-DNS format for the collection of DNS messages (#cdns-format-detailed-description).
 * Notes on converting C-DNS data to PCAP format (#cdns-to-pcap)
 * Some high level implementation considerations for applications designed to